Marvel Studios Finally Confirms Aunt May's Age In the MCU, And Now Fans Are Calling Out Marisa Tomei's Youthfulness In Real Life

 In the latest images, Tom Holland’s Peter is seen bundled up in winter clothes as he stands by his aunt’s tombstone, a scene that also teased Zendaya's return as MJ despite her character’s memory loss at the end of No Way Home.

 However, the biggest reveal from these photos is what May's gravestone actually says.
-For the first time, the MCU has confirmed that she was 60 years old at the time of her death, the exact same age Tomei is currently.
+For the first time, the MCU confirmed that she was 60 years old at the time of her death, the exact same age Tomei is currently.

-In the MCU's timeline, factoring in the Blip from Avengers: Infinity War, Aunt May would have been technically 55 years old when she died, but the gravestone's date confirms her canonical age in-universe.
+When No Way Home premiered in 2021, Tomei had just turned 57, having been born on December 4, 1964.
+In the MCU's timeline, factoring in the Blip from Avengers: Infinity War, Aunt May would have been technically 55 years old when she died, but the gravestone's date affirms her canonical age in-universe.

-Fans have been quick to react to the reveal on X. One user, Guy Who Loves Apples, pointed this out, "55 because she got blipped."
+Fans have been quick to react to the reveal on X. One user, Guy Who Loves Apples, pointed this out: "55 because she got blipped."

 This also verifies that the second half of No Way Home took place in 2024, as May's tombstone dates were previously obscured in that film, leaving the exact timing up for debate.